How a robot could be your next surgeon

 The da Vinci Surgery System is the most universal robot used in robotic surgery systems: since 2017 there are approximately 4,271 installed within the healthcare sectors.
 Moreover, this included 2,770 in the United States, 719 in Europe, 561 in Asia, and 221 in the rest of the world.
 The da Vinci system used worldwide is designed to perform various minimally invasive surgeries and has been the subject of more than 7,000 peer-reviewed publications and studies.
 The number of procedures performed throughout the world using the da Vinci robotic system are 1998 (127); 1999 (321); 2000 (1,031); 2001 (2,478); 2002 (5,075); 2003 (9,500); 2004 (16,288); 2005 (26,809); 2006 (49,038); 2007 (85,447); 2008 (132,454).

-The da Vinci Surgery System consists of three main parts: the surgeon console, instruments that mimick the human wrists and a viewing system.
+The da Vinci Surgery System consists of three main parts: the surgeon console, instruments that mimic the human wrists and a viewing system.
 The principle of the da Vinci Surgery System was that it behaved like a ‘slave’ system.
 This is because the surgeon operates from the remote console which contains the ‘master controllers.’
 The objective of these controllers was to provide direct movements of the binocular camera and to initiate the wrist-mimicking instruments.
 Several surgical instruments are attached to a cart which is positioned alongside the patient.
 These instruments are placed in the surgical field by the surgeon before initiating the procedure.

 The 3-D surgical view is transported at a monitor to enable spatial relationships of the instruments while a surgeon is at the console.
 The advantage of the da Vinci system was that all three of the robotic surgical goals could, in theory, be achieved.
 These included: remote console and surgeon, the elimination of unwanted motion and minimally invasive access.

-Hence, the removal of unwanted tremor by the action of the robotic arms which mimick the movements of the human hand.
+Hence, the removal of unwanted tremor by the action of the robotic arms which mimic the movements of the human hand.
 This approach produced a high degree of skill in tight spaces and is capable of generating 3-D visualisation using the binocular camera system.

 At the beginning of 2018, a patient had pioneering robotic heart surgery and was recovering at home just 2 days later.
 The patient was one of the first to benefit from the UK’s only robotic heart and lung surgery programme at Liverpool’s Heart and Chest Hospital.
 The robot was used to repair a damaged mitral valve.
 The team of robotic surgeons were able to perform up to 300 heart and lung procedures in their first year.